faouzioudouh/react-tracker/demo/README.md

 ## How to use

-- Try to add a friend
+- Try to add a product
-- try to delete a frined
+- try to star a product
 - Page view should be fired on load!
 - check the global variable ``` dataLayer ```